From Superposition to Dictionary Learning

 But the superposition hypothesis also suggests a path forward.
 If model activations are approximately sparse linear combinations of feature directions, then recovering those directions is a well-studied problem.
 Mathematically, if we assume activations take the form:

-The key insight of Bricken et al. is to use a deliberately simple architecture for this dictionary learning -- a one-layer autoencoder rather than a more powerful algorithm [1]Towards Monosemanticity: Decomposing Language Models With Dictionary Learning
+Bricken et al. use a deliberately simple, one-layer autoencoder for this dictionary learning problem [1]Towards Monosemanticity: Decomposing Language Models With Dictionary Learning

 Bricken, T., Templeton, A., Batson, J., et al.